jmtes/practice/js/react/notes.md

 ### Stateless Components
 * Traditionally, before hooks, functional components were used for stateless components.
 * Basically, if your component neither has a state nor uses life cycle methods other than `render()`, it has no reason to be a class!

+## Hooks and Context API

+### Hooks
+* They're functions that let us hook into state and life cycle features from a function component.
+* Some of the most common hooks are `useState`, ``useEffect`, `useContext`, `useReducer`, and `useRef`.
+* You can even make your own custom hooks!

+### Context API
+* Allows you to remove state from the main app component and put it into a context instead.
+* You can have multiple contexts.
+#### Your Context Directory
+* Your context files would be where you initialize the context API.
+* The state file is where you'd store your global state along with any actions that request an API, etc. You'd also export a provider that you can wrap your entire application in.
+This way, you can easily access anything from the state, including the actions, from any component without having to prop-drill.
+* The reducer is what decides what our state looks like after each action.
+It can manipulate the state in some way or send data and then send the data back down to any component where it's needed.
+* Essentially, you can think of the context as a cloud that hovers over your app from which you can consistently directly interact with and get/call stuff from.